apache/pekko-persistence-cassandra/docs/src/main/paradox/journal.md

 CREATE KEYSPACE IF NOT EXISTS akka WITH replication = {'class': 'NetworkTopologyStrategy', '<your_dc_name>' : 3 };
 ```

-For local testing, and the default if you enable `akka.persistence.cassandra.journal.keyspace-autocreate` you can use the following:
+For local testing, and the default if you enable `pekko.persistence.cassandra.journal.keyspace-autocreate` you can use the following:

 @@snip [journal-schema](/target/journal-keyspace.txt) { #journal-keyspace }

 There are multiple tables required.
 These need to be created before starting your application.
-For local testing you can enable `akka.persistence.cassandra.journal.tables-autocreate`.
+For local testing you can enable `pekko.persistence.cassandra.journal.tables-autocreate`.
 The default table definitions look like this:

 @@snip [journal-tables](/target/journal-tables.txt) { #journal-tables }